-Last weekend, 15 SCCSD students stepped into the shoes of aerospace industry professionals as they traveled to NASA’s Johnson Space Center in Houston, Texas to design a facility in space.
+Beginning today, 16 SCCSD students will step into the shoes of aerospace industry professionals as they travel to NASA’s Johnson Space Center in Houston, Texas to design a facility in space.

 The four participating student “companies” work to create a design and operating plan for the facility while meeting the project requirements.
 Each team prepares a written summary of 50 pages or less of their proposal, and provides a 35-minute oral briefing to judges that fully addresses the project requirements and communicates their ideas, designs, budgets, and schedules.